yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![This screenshot of the Kubernetes management dashboard shows logs output for the api container.](media/Ex2-Task1.6.png)

 7. Open the Azure portal in your browser and click "+ Create a resource".
-Search for "Database as a service for MongoDB", select the result and click "Create".
+Search for "Azure Cosmos DB", select the result and click "Create".

     ![A screenshot of the Azure Portal selection to create Database as a service for MongoDB.](media/Ex2-Task1.7.png)